-The detection will rely on a comparison with a threshold that must be manually tuned.
+The detection relies on a comparison with a threshold that must be manually tuned.
+That threshold is hard-coded, which might not work in a real-life use case, but is a sufficient solution for this Learning Path.

 First, you need to compute the energy of the signal within a block of samples.
 You’ll ignore any constant component and focus only on the varying part of the signal: